DeathlyBower959/thereciperack/README.md

 Since this was my first real React project, Stack Overflow, YouTube, and Google were really my best friends.
 I figured out how to use React to make the client side, and then learned the basics of `axios`, `express`, and `mongooose`.
 This was nice to work on as I really got to *think* about the code, instead of just writing down code from videos.

 ## Installation
 - Clone this repository somewhere on your computer
-- Edit the `template.env` and change `MONGO_URI` to your MongoDB URI (PORT is optional, default is `5000`)
+- Edit the `template.env` to the proper secrets
 - Rename the `template.env` to `.env`
-- All done!

-## Usage

-Run `npm installAll` in the root directory to initialize all required dependencies.
+- Run `npm installAll` in the root directory to initialize all required dependencies.

 #### Development
-If you are developing the website, then use these to start the development server.
+Running these commands will start the development sever
 ```
 Terminal 1:
   $ cd client